EDUCBA

 SELECT itemName, instockValue * PricePerItem ProductCost FROM inventory;

-The result output is to display itemName and ProductCost columns where the ProductCost column is a product of inStockValue and PricePerItem.
+The resulting output displays itemName and ProductCost columns where the ProductCost column is a product of inStockValue and PricePerItem.

 Output: